Alliedium/awesome-nexus/README.md

 Now if you run in your console:

 ```
-docker pull
+docker pull sonatype/centos-rpm
-# or
-docker push
 ```

-your docker will point to the Nexus instance.
+your docker will point to the Nexus instance, which will go to the [dockerhub image of centos-rpm](https://hub.docker.com/r/sonatype/centos-rpm) and cache `centos-rpm` image.

 **Example of pushing** to Docker hosted repo:
 General approach is described [here](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/pushing-images)

-I've chose one of the available images for pushing:
+I've chosen one of the available images for pushing:

 ![15](https://user-images.githubusercontent.com/74211642/203763859-950fb250-9c82-4246-9a59-ad41e0bbd61f.png)